 But the lower-cost models, at least, offer quite a bit for the money, and aren’t significantly pricier than “regular” midsize crossovers when similarly equipped.
 And it’s easy to justify any extra expense through a combination of ritzier interior materials and a more prestigious nameplate.

-All vehicles in this class are 4-door wagons except the BMW X6, which is considered a “hatchback” due to its sloping rear roofline.
-All offer all-wheel drive—and on a few, it’s the only way they come—and the rest are about evenly split between front-wheel drive and rear-wheel drive being standard.
+All vehicles in this class are 4-door wagons except the BMW X6 and Mercedes-Benz GLE-Class Coupe, which can be considered hatchbacks due to their sloping rear rooflines.
+All premium midsize SUVs offer all-wheel drive—and on a few, it’s the only way they come—and the rest are about evenly split between front-wheel drive and rear-wheel drive being standard.

 Although fuel economy isn’t typically a big concern for vehicles in this price range, the class includes six hybrids and two diesels.
 Hybrid versions are offered in the Acura MDX, BMW X5, Lexus RX, Mercedes-Benz GLE-Class, Porsche Cayenne, and Volvo XC90; all but the Acura and Lexus are plug-in hybrids.
 The GLE-Class, Cayenne, and XC90 are powerful hybrids that favor performance as much as fuel efficiency; they all have 400 horsepower or more.
-Premium midsize SUVs currently offering a diesel engine are the BMW X5 and Land Rover Range Rover Sport; it’s possible that the Mercedes-Benz GLE-Class will offer a diesel in the near future.
+Premium midsize SUVs currently offering a diesel engine are the BMW X5 and Land Rover Range Rover Sport.